 • 2 cups reserved chicken broth

-• 1 bag frozen peas and carrots sauteed or 2 eggplants, peeled and cut diagonally and deep fried or 1 head of cauliflower, cut and deep fried
+• 1 bag frozen peas and carrots sauteed or 2 eggplants, peeled and cut diagonally and deep fried or 1 head of cauliflower, cut and deep fried or 4 potatoes cut and deep fried.

 • ½ tsp cinnamon